Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

 Numerical and graphical summaries of the output of the estimation procedure are obtained from the \code{summary} and \code{plot} functions by specifying the arguments \code{object}, \code{x}, \code{summary.mcmc} and \code{type = "Qsets"}.
 Since covariates are used to model the marginal parameters, we need to provide the covariate levels at which the extreme quantile regions will be computed.
 In this example, extreme quantile regions are computed at the minimum, median and maximum of the observed daily maximum temperatures.
-The covariate matrices \code{QatCov1} and \code{QatCov2} should not include an intercept term and contain a maximum of three levels as given in line 15-16 of listing~\ref{lst:sec244}.
-Representations of quantile regions associated with small probabilities $p=1/600, 1/1200$ and $1/2400$ are displayed using the \code{plot} function where we request to include graphical summaries of the extremal dependence as well as displaying the data (\code{dep=TRUE} and \code{data}).
+The covariate matrices \code{QatCov1} and \code{QatCov2} should not include an intercept term and contain a maximum of three levels as given through \begin{CodeChunk} \begin{CodeInput} R> pollut_sum <- summary_ExtDep(mcmc = pollut, burn = 5e+3) R> Temp.seq <- c(min(data[, 3]), median(data[, 3]), max(data[, 3]) ) R> QatTemp <- cbind(Temp.seq, Temp.seq^2) \end{CodeInput} \end{CodeChunk} Representations of quantile regions associated with small probabilities $p=1/600, 1/1200$ and $1/2400$ are displayed using the \code{plot} function where we request to include graphical summaries of the extremal dependence as well as displaying the data (\code{dep=TRUE} and \code{data}).